 Directions

-- Pound chicken breasts to an even thickness then brush both sides with extra virgin olive oil and season with salt and pepper.
-Heat a large skillet over medium-high heat (6/10) then add chicken and saute until no longer pink, 3-4 minutes a side.
-Remove to a plate then tent with foil to keep warm.
+- Brush both sides of the chicken with extra virgin olive oil then season with salt and pepper.
+Heat a large skillet over medium-high heat then add the chicken and saute until cooked through, 3-4 minutes a side.
+Remove chicken to a plate then tent with foil to keep warm.

 - Melt 1 Tablespoon butter in same skillet then add shallots and saute until tender, 2 minutes.
-Add wine, chicken broth, balsamic vinegar, and fresh cherries, if using, then simmer until sauce is reduced by nearly half, 3-4 minutes.
-If using frozen cherries, add now with thyme then continue to reduce sauce until slightly thickened, 2-3 minutes, pressing down on cherries gently with the back of a wooden spoon.
+Add wine, chicken broth, and balsamic vinegar then simmer until the sauce is reduced by nearly half, 3-4 minutes.
+Add the cherries and fresh thyme then continue to simmer the sauce until slightly thickened, 2-3 minutes, pressing down on cherries gently with the back of a wooden spoon.

 - Remove skillet from heat then stir in remaining Tablespoon butter and lemon juice.
 Spoon over chicken breasts then serve.